Trump, son removed from social media firm’s board weeks before federal subpoenas - NewsBreak

 A spokesperson for the Trump Media and Technology Group denied that Trump is no longer a board member in a statement posted on Truth Social, the social media app associated with Trump’s media company.

 “Contrary to an ‘exclusive’ fake news story filed by a reporter who is incapable of understanding state business records, Donald Trump remains on the board of Trump Media and Technology Group.
 In fact, the reporter acknowledges that Trump’s title is ‘chairman,’ but apparently has no clue what a chairman presides over.
-Hopefully this helps clarify things,” the post states.Edmond convenience store sued for selling alcohol to minors in fatal crash
+Hopefully this helps clarify things,” the post states.Secret Service denial of Hutchinson story fuels attacks from both sides

 The statement does not acknowledge why the filing calls for Trump and others to be removed.
 A spokesperson for the company did not immediately respond to additional questions from The Hill.